charlieschwabacher/subtree/README.md

 (these will throw errors if the value at their path is not an array)

 - `splice(path, start, deleteCount, ...elements)` - similar to Array.splice,
 this inserts or deletes from the array at path.
+Returns an array of the removed items.

 - `push(path, value)` - adds a value to the end of the array at path.